 - Rest 2 to 3 minutes.
 Add 1 to 3 tablespoons milk if too thick.

-- Cook until steam slows: 3 to 4 minutes regular, 4 to 5 minutes Belgian, 2 to 3 minutes mini.
+- Cook until golden and set: 3 to 4 minutes for regular waffles, 4 to 5 minutes for Belgian waffles, and 2 to 3 minutes for mini waffles.

 Tips for Plant Protein Waffles Mix